The $d$-very ampleness of adjoint line bundles on quasi-elliptic surfaces: Introduction

 \end{enumerate} \end{thm} \begin{thm}[Langer, Theorem \ref{vanishing theorem}] Let $X$ be a quasi-elliptic surface over an algebraically closed field $k$ of characteristic $p$, and $F$ be a general fibre of the quasi-elliptic fibration $f:X\rightarrow C$.
 Let $L$ be a nef and big divisor on $X$. \begin{itemize} \item If $ p=2$ and $(L\cdot F)>2$, then $H^1(X,L^{-1})=0$, \item If $ p=3$ and $(L\cdot F)>1$, then $H^1(X,L^{-1})=0$. \end{itemize} \end{thm}

-In fact, there are already some results along the lines of Theorem \ref{vanishing} in the literature: \cite[Corollary 4.1]{Zheng17} and \cite[Corollary 7.4]{Langer16} which seem stronger than Theorem \ref{vanishing} but may be wrong when $p=2$ .
-And from the email of Langer recently, this result follows by modifying a small error in the calculation of length of the torsion part of $\Omega_F$ in \cite[Corollary 7.4]{Langer16} or by the first part of the proof of \cite[Corollary 4.1]{Zheng17} which still holds while the remaining part may goes wrong.
+In fact, there are already some results along the line of Theorem \ref{vanishing} in the literature: \cite[Corollary 4.1]{Zheng17} and \cite[Corollary 7.4]{Langer16} which seem stronger than Theorem \ref{vanishing} but may be wrong when $p=2$ .
+And from the email of Langer recently, this result follows by modifying a small error in the calculation of length of the torsion part of $\Omega_F$ in \cite[Corollary 7.4]{Langer16} or by the first part of the proof of \cite[Corollary 4.1]{Zheng17} which still holds while the remaining part may go wrong.
 Here we give a new proof of this result and construct some examples to show that it is optimal.

 Initially, our main skill is inspired by the method in Propositon 4.3 of \cite{DG15}.
 However we find that there is a small error in its proof (the general fibre $C_i$ may be non-reduced!), and it doesn't affect the results in Propositon 4.3 of \cite{DG15}.
 But it may lead a little trouble in Proposition 3.1 of \cite{C19}, which is a key step in the proof of Fujita's Conjecture on quasi-elliptic surfaces.
-So we turn to use the method of deformation of morphism of curves to estimate the upper bound of intersection number $-(K_Y\cdot \widetilde{F})$ and get some effective results as we expected.
+However, the referee suggests to us a simple method to estimate the upper bound of anti-canonical degree on an integral curve by using adjunction formula, and it help us avoid the original tedious proof.
 The paper is organized as follows.
 The second section contains some preliminary materials which will be used in the last two sections to prove the main results.
 And we present a new proof of the vanishing theorem in the third section and study $d$-very ampleness of adjoint line bundle in the last section.